20 Misc

 Clixon is mainly a stand-alone app tightly coupled to the application/device with “shared fate”, that is, if clixon fails, so does the application.

-That said, the primary state is the backend holding the configuration database that can be shared in several ways.
+That said, the primary state is the backend holding the configuration datastore that can be shared in several ways.
 This is not implemented in Clixon, but potential implementation strategies include:

 • Active/standby: With a standard failure/liveness detection of a master backend, a standby could be started when the master fails using “-s running” (just picking up the state from the failed master).
-The default cache write-through can be used (CLICON_DATASTORE_CACHE = cache).
+The cache write-through mechanism supports this.
 Would suffer from outage during standby boot.
+One way already possible today is using existing detection/restart mechanisms in SystemD for example.

 In both cases the config-db would be a single-point-of-failure but could be mitigated by a replicated file system, for example.